micessien/live-chat-app/README.md

 # Realtime Chats Monorepo
 Thank you for Having interest in this repository !
-A monorepo of realtime chats project — API, Data Model, Migrations, Packages and all the things
+A monorepo of realtime chats project — API, Data Model, Migrations, Packages and all the things.

+This project is built with NodeJS, Express, MongoDB, Socket.io and React. it provides a real-time chat application with features like user authentication, chat rooms, and message history and it uses WebSockets to enable real-time communication between users.
+For data storage, it utilizes a database to store user information and chat messages.

 ## Setting up your development environment